Shopify onsite payments app

 Note

 - This page is for the current version of the Shopify onsite payments app.
-If Shopify has extended your migration deadline due to a compatibility issue with Shopify's checkout extensibility, please see the Shopify onsite plugin - previous page.
+If Shopify has extended your migration deadline due to a compatibility issue with Shopify's checkout extensibility, see Shopify onsite plugin - previous.

 - As per Shopify’s requirements, the new Shopify onsite payments app is not compatible with any

-template, you'll need to upgrade to checkout extensibility. - In order to use Checkout.com’s onsite payments app, you must upgrade to the new Shopify checkout version.
-Shopify does not support the Classic checkout version.
+checkout.liquidcustomizations you may have.
+If you've customized yourcheckout.liquidtemplate, upgrade to checkout extensibility. - To use Checkout.com’s onsite payments app, you must upgrade to the new Shopify checkout version.
+Shopify does not support the classic checkout version.

 Information

-Before you attempt to integrate with Shopify, make sure that you are successfully onboarded onto the Checkout.com platform.
+Before you integrate with Shopify, make sure that you are successfully onboarded to Checkout.com's platform.

-You will need to access both the Shopify Admin Portal and the Checkout.com Dashboard during these steps.
+You need access to both the Shopify Admin Portal and the Checkout.com Dashboard.

-- Sign in to your Checkout.com Test Dashboard.
+- Sign in to your Checkout.com sandbox Dashboard.

-- Store the client ID and client secret values securely, you will not be able to view them after they have been generated.
+- Store the client ID and client secret values securely.
+You cannot view them again after they're generated.

 Note